How to Make Upgraded Honey + Garlic

 You can find entire books written about this stinking rose, studies have demonstrated the positive effects of garlic on more than 150 different diseases!
 Allicin is by far the most studied phytonutrient (although turmeric is catching up!).

-Side Note: I absolutely love turmeric, so much so that I have a growing blog post collection that utilizes this amazing herb
+Side Note: I absolutely love turmeric, so much so that I have a growing blog/RECIPE post collection that utilizes this amazing root

 Sorry to steal the light from you, garlic!